Relations

 This creates an author_id column on the posts table referencing authors.id.

-In the API, an unresolved single relation returns just the ID:
+In the API, an unresolved single relation returns a { id, _entity } reference:

 Many-to-many relations